MoonPoet/xaprb-src/content/blog/2007/mysql-toolkit-distribution-620-released.md

 This version fixes some badly optimized chunking queries.
 As I have mentioned in the past, the chunking behavior is preliminary and subject to change.
 This is still true, but this release is much smarter than the previous release!
 I have also fleshed out some methods of doing chunking on real-valued columns (float, decimal, and even character).
 I don't know when I'll get a chance to code, test, and release that.

 Even though much remains to be done, MySQL Table Checksum is still a great way to check that your replicas have the same data as the master.
-(In fact, it's the only way I know of -- and [MySQL employees themselves recommend MySQL Table Checksum](http://mysqlmusings.blogspot.com/2007/06/replication-poll-and-our-plans-for.html)).
+(In fact, it's the only way I know of---and [MySQL employees themselves recommend MySQL Table Checksum](http://mysqlmusings.blogspot.com/2007/06/replication-poll-and-our-plans-for.html)).

 Version 1.1.8